The best philosophers were not academics, but had another job, so their philosophy was not corrupted by careerism.

 A fan of my blog and YouTube channel recently professed, “After reading much of your blog and listening to all your videos on YouTube I am fascinated by your theory and convinced that you are absolutely right!”
 She then asked why Wikipedia makes no mention of my numerous discoveries.
 That is a very good question worthy of a reply.

 The real hang-up for Wikipedia’s editors is my research has not undergone any formal peer-review process prior to publication.
 There is little chance any of my findings will ever crop up in the pages of a recognized journal due to the overwhelmingly secular bias of academia.
 The results are far too Christian to excite the slightest sympathy of post-modern scholars steeped in a secular humanistic worldview.
 The scholars may retreat behind the walls of their ivory towers and pretend nothing has changed, but the reality is far different.
-The power and reach of the Internet makes academia’s monopoly on research and discovery a relic, a thing of the past that no longer dominates or defines the debate.
-That debate has left them far behind in the dust.
+The power and reach of the Internet make academia’s monopoly on research and discovery a relic, a thing of the past that no longer dominates or defines the debate.
+That debate has left them far behind in the digital dust of the Information Age.

 Although human nature guarantees that attempts to solve it will never end until the Ark of the Covenant and the Holy Grail are on permanent display in the British Museum, they all somehow fail to convince.
 It is easy to carp, since the riddle cannot be answered now its perpetrator is dead, but the evidence supporting all of the ‘solutions’ is weak.